 Location.
 34° 12.833′ N, 85° 41.317′ W. Marker is near Leesburg, Alabama, in Cherokee County.
 Marker is on County Route 48 0.2 miles south of County Route 600, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Cedar Bluff AL 35959, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Tennessee, Alabama & Georgia Railway (approx. 2.1 miles away); Hatcher School (approx. 3.8 miles away); Mose Hampton 1808-1885 (approx. 4.1 miles away); John Johnathan Pratt (approx. 4.2 miles away); Cherokee County Courthouse (approx. 4.3 miles away); Cherokee County's Beginnings (approx. 4.3 miles away); Jordan Big Store (approx. 4.3 miles away); Cherokee County Historical Museum (approx. 4.3 miles away).

 Credits.
-This page was last revised on September 16, 2019.
+This page was last revised on October 2, 2019.
 This page originally submitted on September 11, 2019, by Angela Nichols of Centre, Alabama.
-This page has been viewed 72 times since then.
+This page has been viewed 191 times since then and 37 times this year.
 Photos: 1. submitted on September 11, 2019, by Angela Nichols of Centre, Alabama.
 2. submitted on September 13, 2019, by Angela Nichols of Centre, Alabama.
 3. submitted on September 11, 2019, by Angela Nichols of Centre, Alabama. • Andrew Ruppenstein was the editor who published this page.